datatrails/datatrails-samples/README.md

 export AUTHTOKEN_FILENAME=credentials/.auth_token
 export NAMESPACE="unique label"
 export VERBOSE=-v
-export STORAGE_INTEGRITY="--storage-integrity=TENANT_STORAGE"
+export PROOF_MECHANISM="--proof-mechanism=SIMPLE_HASH"
 ```

 If VERBOSE is "-v" debugging output will appear when running the examples.
 Otherwise leave blank or undefined.

-STORAGE_INTEGRITY should be "LEDGER" or "TENANT_STORAGE".
-If unspecified the default is "TENANT_STORAGE"
+PROOF_MECHANISM should be "KHIPU" or "SIMPLE_HASH".
+If unspecified the default is "SIMPLE_HASH"

 ## NAMESPACE